Mate-Selection, Scale, And Aging

 Some specific examples of negligibly senescent animal species are, the American lobster, the rougheye rockfish, quahog (Arctica islandica) clams, all of which grow continuously throughout life.
 The only mammal known to exhibit minimal or negligible senescence is the Arctic Bowhead Whale which also appear to grow throughout life.

 Hydra exhibit negligible senescence, in some sense without continuous growth.
 However the somatic cells of the hydra migrate from the center of the body to the periphery where they are sloughed off, preventing growth.
-Additionally, hydra reproduce asexually via budding which effectively allows them to continue to increase their reproductive capability and the total size of the clone, while terminating the growth of all individuals in the clone.
-A hydra clone can be thought of as a single animal consisting of clusters of cells that have simply lost direct physical contact with each other.
+Additionally, hydra reproduce asexually via budding.
+Asexual reproduction applies radically different selective pressure on the evolution of senescence, as I discuss in the section titled "The evolution of Death Mechanisms".
+Asexual reproduction effectively allows hydra to continue to increase their reproductive capability by increasing the total size of the clone, while terminating the growth of all individuals in the clone.
+A hydra clone consisting of many individuals can be thought of as a single animal consisting of clusters of autonomous differentiated cells that have simply lost direct physical contact with other differentiated clusters but continues to increase in size and therefor fitness.

 Blanding's Turtles also appear to exhibit negligible senescence without continuous growth, this seeming anomaly is discussed in the supplementary materials at the end of the paper.

-Larger size in animals often provides a fitness advantage by improving the ability of animals to produce, more gametes, larger and more numerous offspring.
+In sexual species which cannot rely on the increasing size of the clone, larger size in the individual often provides a fitness advantage by improving the ability of animals to produce more gametes,and produce larger and more numerous offspring.
 Larger size improves animals ability to acquire more food and protect self and offspring from predation.
 These fitness advantages, drive natural selection to favor mechanisms that facilitate non-terminated or continuous growth so as to attain larger size in the individual.

 One essential facilitator of continuous growth is negligible senescence because it sustains the vitality of the organism providing more time for growth to take place.
 The relationship between continuous growth and negligible senescence creates a self-reinforcing process in which fitness and size is always greater in the future than it is in the present, further favoring the future.